PSPC-SPAC-buyandsell/von_anchor/docs/source/design/anchors.rst

 The design recommends specifying external posture for issuer anchors that may use credential definitions supporting revocation.

 Within the initializer, an external revocation registry builder checks the state of the revocation registry process.
-If starting a new process, it first writes configuration data (the seed and logging directives) to a file in the tails tree for the new process to pick up and delete nearly instantaneously.
-The seed is sensitive; in this way the process obviates exposing it as a parameter in the operating system's process tree, in the clear.
+If starting a new process, it first writes configuration data (logging directives and wallet configuration) to a file in the tails tree for the new process to pick up and delete nearly instantaneously.
+Wallet access credentials are sensitive; in this way the process obviates exposing them, in the clear, as a parameter in the operating system's process tree.

-The external posture uses the RevRegBuilder methods ``_get_state()``, ``serve()``, ``stop()``, the (free) ``main()`` line, and the ``RevRegBuilder._State`` enum to manage the operation of the external process running the external revocation registry builder.
+The external posture uses the RevRegBuilder methods ``_get_state()``, ``start_data_json()``, ``serve()``, ``stop()``, the (free) ``main()`` line, and the ``RevRegBuilder._State`` enum to manage the operation of the external process running the external revocation registry builder.

 The ``_State`` enum encapsulates the operational state of an external revocation registry builder process: absent, running, or stopping (gracefully).